brainfoolong/web-ftp-client/README.md

 * `npm run build` (and also everytime you change some frontend code)
 * Start server with `./wfc start` (Stop with `./wfc stop`)
 * Open http://localhost:4340 in your browser
+* Changes in frontend require `npm run build` to be executed afterwards
+* Changes in backend `/src` folder require `./wfc restart` to be executed afterwards

+# Development procedure
+First, always talk with me/us.
+If you have an idea don't go ahead and investigate much time for development.
+Maybe there is already something similar in development.
+Use GitHub issues to discuss about requests and bugs.
+Fork it, pull changes.
+There some pre-commit hooks that don't let you commit your code that isn't passing our tests.